AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Topics.md

 ``GET api/v1/tenants/{tenantId}/namespaces/{namespaceId}/accessrights/topics``
 -------------------------------------------------------------------------------------

-Get the default Access Rights of the requesting identity for new Topics.
+Get the default Access Rights of the requesting identity for any newly created Topics.

 **Parameters**